Separating Quantum and Classical Advice with Good Codes: Technical Overview

 \end{quote}

 This problem is naturally in $\QMA$: the prover can give as proof $\ket{\adv_H}$ which depends only on $H$.
 Given $\ket{\adv_H}$, the verifier can sample a random $x \in \{0, 1\}^n$ and should be able to produce with high probability $v \in C$ such that $H(v) = x$.
-The oracle $O$ therefore allows the verifier to check if $x \in E$ for any $x$, making the set estimation problem trivial.
-In fact, the $\QMA$ verifier need not be concerned about malicious proofs, since a NO instance of $O$ always outputs 0 whenever $x$ (which is sampled solely by the verifier) is not in $F$.
+The oracle $O$ therefore allows the verifier to check if $(x, v) \in E$, making the set estimation problem trivial.
+In fact, the $\QMA$ verifier need not be concerned about malicious proofs, since a NO instance of $O$ always outputs 0 whenever $x$ (which is sampled solely by the verifier) is not in the support of $E$.

 We note that our problem differs from the oracle problems defined in \cite{LLPY23, BDK24}, which take $E = F \times \Sigma^n$ for some small set $F$.
 This modification, while not impacting our $\QMA$ algorithm, will be crucial in establishing a $\QCMA$ lower bound.